ibm-cloud-docs/workload-protection/cspm-implement.md

 ```
 {: pre}

-Create the Policy for the trusted profile for enterprise:
+Create the Policy for the trusted profile for the enterprise account:

 ```sh
 ibmcloud iam trusted-profile-policy-create ibmcspm-app-config-aggregator -r Viewer,"Service Configuration Reader" --service-name "All Account Management services"